cbinal/cbinal/README.md

 ![Header](https://kayrem.com/public/img/github_profile.jpg)

 Hello!
 I'm a **Software Developer** passionate about building scalable applications and dynamic user interfaces.
-I specialize in **Full Stack Development** and have experience working with a variety of tools and technologies.
+I specialize in **Full Stack Development** and have experience working with a variety of tools and technologies. **[for more information](https://kayrem.com/)

 ---